-I am an Assistant Professor in the School of Public Service at DePaul University.
-My research focuses on the social and educational roots of political engagement, with a specific focus on how childhood inequality structures democratic life.
-My other interests include experimental methods, program evaluation, voter turnout, and the politics of inequality.
+I am an Associate Professor in the Department of Political Science at Loyola University Chicago.
+My research focuses on how inequality structures democratic life in the United States.
+My other interests include political psychology, experimental methods, program evaluation, children's political development, education policy, and voter turnout.

 “Improving Verbal Learning in Schools Can Increase Political Engagement and Encourage Voting Later in Life.”
 United States Policy and Politics Blog.
 London School of Economics.